- Access – how can visitors normally access the Precinct?

 Once your vehicle is fully inside the lift, you must push the floor number and then the door-close button before the doors will close and you are taken to your chosen floor.
 If you did (wisely) back in, the exit will be easy but, if not, you must back out (so, you can’t escape reversing!).
 The lift doors are also on a timer for exiting but this will be reset the moment any part of your vehicle cuts the light beam between the lift doors, which is likely to be only seconds after you start even the most demanding exiting manoeuvre.

-To exit the building, you will normally use the C5 lift, which you don’t need your access card but must still press the button to summon and open its doors for 3 minutes.
+To exit the building, you will normally use the C5 lift, for which you don’t need your access card but you must still press the button to summon and open its doors for 3 minutes.
 Again, we recommend that you reverse into this lift.
 You’ll need to press “4” and then the door-close button.
 When you approach the roller door exit on Level 4, sensors will automatically open that door for you.

 As a footnote, if either of the vehicle lifts is actually damaged or otherwise breaks down, the other will be assigned both entry and exit duty until the first is fixed.
 In that event, text messages will normally be sent to all affected drivers.
 If you do have a parking place on level 2, 3, 5, 6 or 7, you should check with Reception that you are on this list.